 CSU (CSU) offers a program of study that leads to a BSN.
-The BSN program is fast-paced and very demanding.
 The challenges of this program can be met by setting priorities, managing your time, and maintaining a positive outlook.

 - Setting priorities is one of the most important aspects of academic success.
 School, family, work, recreation, and social activities must be arranged to allow for studying. - Time management will help you to maintain your priorities.
 Make a realistic, attainable schedule.
 Identify specific time for study and incorporate time for family and friends.
 Follow through with your plans.
 Avoid distractions!
 Alterations may be necessary.
 If so, reorganize your schedule and remember that cutting corners will catch up with you. - Think positively and you will enjoy what you are doing.
 Accept each task as a challenge.
 The dynamic profession you have chosen is important to the community and respected by your peers.